DheeraD005/student_result_management_portal/README.md

-# student_result_management_portal
-Student Result Management Portal is a web-based system for managing student records and results.
-It allows admins to add, update, and store marks, while students can securely view their results.
-Features include authentication, grade calculation, search, and a user-friendly interface for easy access and tracking.
 # 📊 Student Result Management Portal

 A web-based application designed to manage and analyze student academic results efficiently.
 It enables administrators to handle student records and results, while students can securely access their performance online.